Here at AKR we like to call this "Whole-istic" learning. While children learn best through experiences with hands-on

 *Chanting & Singing

-*Exploring books/sustained reading periods
+*Exploring books/sustained

 *Planned small group activities to extend knowledge of what was read